Type 2 Diabetes Mellitus

 What Is It?

 Type 2 diabetes is a chronic disease.
 It is characterized by high levels of sugar in the blood.
 Type 2 diabetes is also called type 2 diabetes mellitus and adult-onset diabetes.
+That's because it used to start almost always in middle- and late-adulthood.
 However, more and more children and teens are developing this condition.
-Since type 2 diabetes is much more common than type 1 diabetes, it often is just called "diabetes".
+Type 2 diabetes is much more common than type 1 diabetes, and is really a different disease.
+But it shares with type 1 diabetes high blood sugar levels, and the complications of high blood sugar.

 During digestion, food is broken down into basic components.
 Carbohydrates are broken down into simple sugars, primarily glucose.
 Glucose is a critically important source of energy for the body's cells.
 To provide energy to the cells, glucose needs to leave the blood and get inside the cells.